MUNICH and The BAVARIAN REGION, GERMANY 9 Days

 • Getting there: take U-Bahn train to Münchner Freiheit station, then it’s a 15-minute walk to the beer garden.

-• Hofbräuhaus-located in the center of Munich and is one of Munich's oldest beer halls. <reserve a table>
+• Hofbräuhaus-located in the center of Munich and the world’s most famous beer hall. <reserve a table>

 • Getting there: Take S2 train to Dachau Bahnhof, then by bus (#726) to Dachau Ratiborer Straße.
 (1 hr. each way)